-State law allows exemptions to the compulsory attendance requirements for several types of absences if the student makes up all work.
-These include the following activities and events:
+State law allows exemptions to the compulsory attendance requirements for the following activities and events, as long as the student makes up all work:

-- Religious holy days; - Required court appearances; - Activities related to obtaining U.S. citizenship; - Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders, if the student comes to school or returns to school on the same day as the appointment.
-A note from the health-care provider must be submitted upon the student's arrival or return to campus; and - For students in the conservatorship (custody) of the state, - An activity required under a court-ordered service plan; or - Any other court-ordered activity provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days;

+- Required court appearances;

+- Activities related to obtaining U.S. citizenship;

+- Documented health-care appointments for the student or a child of the student, including absences related to autism services, if the student returns to school on the same day of the appointment and brings a note from the health-care provider; - For students in the conservatorship of the state, - An activity required under a court-ordered service plan; or - Any other court-ordered activity provided it is not practicable to schedule the student's participation in the activity outside of school hours.

-As listed in Section I at Children of Military Families, absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
-[See page 17.]
+For children of military families, absences of up to five days will be excused for a student to visit a parent, stepparent, or legal guardian going to, on leave from, or returning from certain deployments.